GES-compchem/GES-comp-echem/docs/getting-started.md

 from compechem.wrappers.packmol import packmol_cube
 ```

-For a more detailed explanation of the available features in each submodule, please refer to their specific page in this User Guide.
+For a more detailed explanation of the available features in each submodule, please refer to their specific page in this [User Guide](user-guide).

 ---

 ## My first calculation

+### Introduction

 Let us go through the very basics of using the library.
+We are going to carry out a geometry optimisation on a water molecule.
 At the very least, you will need the geometrical structure of the system you want to study, in the form of a .xyz file.
 You can obtain it from available databases, or you can draw the structures yourself in programs such as [Avogadro](https://avogadro.cc/).

 Below is the `water.xyz` file, containing the structure of the water molecule, which we will use in these examples: